New Fourth Order Postprocessing Techniques for Plate Bending Eigenvalues by Morley Element: Optimal Analysis of Extrapolation Algorithm for the Morley element

-Note that $\bold{t}_e$ is the unit tangent vector of edge $e$ with the same direction on two adjacent elements sharing the edge $e$, and $\bold{t}_i$ is the one in an element with counterclockwise orientation.
+As $s_h\in \VM$, it holds that $ \int_e [\nabla s_h]\ds=0. $ Note that $\bold{t}_e$ is the unit tangent vector of edge $e$ with the same direction on two adjacent elements sharing the edge $e$, and $\bold{t}_i$ is the one along the boundary of an element with counterclockwise orientation.
 Since $\bold{n}\cdot \bold{t}_i$ is the same on two adjacent elements, it follows \eqref{M:est} that